awsdocs/amazon-vpc-user-guide/doc_source/vpn-connections.md

 # Connect your VPC to remote networks using AWS Virtual Private Network<a name="vpn-connections"></a>

-You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options\.
+You can connect your VPC to remote networks and users using the following VPN connectivity options\.

 | VPN connectivity option | Description |